griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

 Filtering Commands
 =============================

-pVACseq currently offers three filters: a binding filter, a coverage filter, and a top score filter.
+pVACseq currently offers four filters: a binding filter, a coverage filter, a transcript support level filter, and a top score filter.

 These filters are always run automatically as part of the pVACseq pipeline using default cutoffs.